 Any partnership or support from the Office will be judged on the impact to the City, impact to the partner and the sustainability.
 The Office is not resourced to have an ongoing relationship or provide ongoing support.
 The Office is not interested in working on initiatives which replicate what is already provided within the City.

-While the Office has provided funding previously, and may in the future, its primary goal is not as a funder.
+While the Office has provided one-off funding initiatives previously, and may in the future, its primary goal is not as a funder.
 Also the Office is not strictly an organisation, and as such is not placed to provide sponsorship for events.

 The Office occasionally calls out for application for its initiatives from individuals and organisations.
 Check here.